dsab123/UploadHymns/README.md

 And for updating the DB, I'm sure I can do that from within JavaScript, right?

 Not sure where to host.
-It'll just be me uploading the hymns for the forseeable future.
+It'll just be me uploading the hymns for the forseeable future, so I'll use S3 for now.